clEsperanto/CLIc/README.md

     return EXIT_SUCCESS;
 }
 ```
-See more complete example on usage by looking at the kernels [tests](./tests/).
+See more complete example on usage by looking at the [tests](./tests/).

-# Documentation

-A detail [documentation](https://clesperanto-doc.readthedocs.io/en/latest/) of the library, installation, and API is available.
-If any information is missing, is incorrect, or you are facing any kind of difficulties, do not hesitate to raise an [issue](https://github.com/clEsperanto/CLIc/issues).

-# Contributing
-Contributions, of any kind, are very welcome.
-Before spending effort on coding and filing a pull-request, please get in touch with us, [file an issue](https://github.com/clEsperanto/CLIc/issues), and let's discuss your potential contribution.
-More information on how to add new kernels to the library can be found in the [documentation](https://clesperanto.github.io/CLIc/master/en/doc/functions.html).

-# Feedback welcome!
+# Feedback & Contribution

 [clEsperanto](https://github.com/clEsperanto) is developed in the open because we believe in the [open source community](https://clij.github.io/clij2-docs/community_guidelines).
-Feel free to drop feedback as [github issue](https://github.com/clEsperanto/CLIc/issues) or via [image.sc](https://image.sc).
+Feedback and contributions, of any kind, are very much welcome.
+Do not hesitate to contact us via [github issue](https://github.com/clEsperanto/CLIc/issues) or [image.sc](https://image.sc).
 And if you liked our work, star the repository, share it with your friends, and use it to make cool stuff!

 # Acknowledgements